hanzhao2020/PENGoLINS/docs/index.md

 author = "H. Zhao and X. Liu and A. H. Fletcher and R. Xiang and J. T. Hwang and D. Kamensky" }
 ```
 A preprint of the above article can be found [here](https://github.com/LSDOlab/lsdo_bib/blob/main/pdf/zhao2022open.pdf).
-We found that the penalty formulation in the published article may result in the large deformation residual stagnating for patches with an angle close to $180^\circ$.
-Thus, the code repository is updated using the penalty formulation from [Herrema et al.](https://doi.org/10.1016/j.cma.2018.08.038), where the intersection's tangent vector is approximated numerically.
+We have since updated the penalty formulation to be more similar to that of [Herrema et al.](https://doi.org/10.1016/j.cma.2018.08.038), but with a numerical approximation of the tangent vectors of intersection curves.
+This updated formulation is more robust in nonlinear analyses of certain geometries.
+Differences from the benchmark results for linear problems documented in the paper are negligible.